 I think the statistics are very wrong with rape.
 I know they are wrong.
 They never had my numbers and I know that I am not alone.
 I know others.

 Yes, I made some poor choices that night.
 Perhaps even some naïve choices, but it never justified rape.
+Consuming alcohol as a minor was illegal.
+I own that.
+Consuming large quantities of alcohol without understanding how that would impact me was poor judgment on my part – that was a lesson learned.
+I own that too.
+Passing out from consumption of alcohol does not give anyone a free pass to penetrate – PERIOD!
 There are very few things that I can say with absolute, but this is one of them.
-There is no justification for rape – period!
+There is no justification for rape.

 © LifeasChristine, 2014.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to LifeasChristine with appropriate and specific direction to the original content.